Terms and Conditions

 - Website Use

-The term Diva on a Harley or Alison Charles or ‘us’ or ‘we’ refers to the owner of the website whose registered office is 11 Dunnock Road.
-London.
-E6 5SX.
+The term Alison Charles or ‘us’ or ‘we’ refers to the owner of the website whose registered office is 33 Havengore Close.
+Great Wakering.
+Southend-on-Sea.
+Essex.
+SS3 0PH.
 The term ‘you’ refers to the user or viewer of our website.

 - The content of the pages of this website is for your general information and use only.
 It is subject to change without notice.